rabbitmq/rabbitmq-website/blog/2023-10-16-stream-filtering/index.md

 Keep reading to find out how stream filtering works and see it in action.

-_Note: RabbitMQ 3.13 is in development at the time of writing_

 <!-- truncate -->

 ## Concepts of Stream Filtering